Wei-Li HongAssistant professor of Geochemistry

 "Geologist in the core and geochemist in the soul"

 I am a geochemist and marine geologist by training.
 I apply numerical models to quantitatively describe the geochemical observations in pore fluids, sediments and authigenic minerals.
 I am currently involved in the follwoing projects.
-Please contact me if you are a self-motivated person and is looking for a postdoctoral position.
+I am always looking for self-motivated PhD students and post-docs.
 Various oppertunities available (scroll down for details).

 1) Silicate alteration in marine sediments: Chemical weathering and reverse weathering involving silicate minerals in terrestrial environments are likely the most important processes controlling the long-term CO2 concentration in the atmosphere and thereby, green house forcing.
 It is much less understood whether similar processes occur in marine environments and what is the scale of such processes.